 - Badger Persecution Priority Delivery Group

-The Badger Persecution Priority Delivery Group will lead the UK strategy to combat badger crime, and as Secretariat of the UK Badger Priority Delivery Group, Andy will play a vital role in the administrative running and direction of this group and its UK strategic response to illegal badger persecution through Prevention, Intelligence and Enforcement initiatives.
+The Badger Persecution Priority Delivery Group will lead the UK strategy to combat badger crime, and as Secretariat of the Badger Persecution Priority Delivery Group, Andy will play a vital role in the administrative running and direction of this group and its UK strategic response to illegal badger persecution through Prevention, Intelligence and Enforcement initiatives.